poupeaua/otary/README.md

 - **Interactiveness**: designed to be interactive and user-friendly, making it suitable for interactive applications like Jupyter notebooks.

 - **Flexibility**: provides a flexible and extensible architecture, allowing developers to customize and extend its functionality as needed.

+- **Pythonic**: designed to be Pythonic and easy to use, making it suitable for Python developers.

 ## Installation